anvetsu/reo/docs/tut.md

 ### Argument Destructuring

-Function parameters can be defined as data-patterns of lists and dictionaries.
+Function parameters can be defined as data-patterns of vectors and dictionaries.

-The following example shows how to define a function with a list pattern:
+The following example shows how to define a function with a vector pattern:

 ```rust
 ? f:fn([x y z]) x+y+z